 → Your dog does not appear to be drinking

 Prolonged diarrhea can cause extreme dehydration, which can become life-threatening in a relatively short period of time.
 Some dogs drink more water than others, so just try to compare her current level of fluid intake with her typical behavior.
+Look out for signs of dehydration, including a dry nose, sunken dry-looking eyes, and loss of skin elasticity.

 → Your dog exhibits any other troubling symptoms